2018 Road Trip in Central Japan20 Feb 2018

 Tokyo - Karuizawa - Kusatsu - Kanazawa - Shirakawa - Kyoto - Osaka

-I don’t want to pretend that this was a just a casual trip.
+I won’t pretend that this was a just a casual trip.
 In fact, I never thought I would have a chance to go on a road trip in Japan before 30.
 I didn’t know Japanese.
 I barely do now.
 It’s really a dream come true.

 I was excited after arriving from a 12-hour long flight, Japan Airlines’ JL7 (BOS - NRT) on Dec 29, two days before the New Year’s Eve.
 It’s not my first visit to Japan, it certainly won’t be the last one (who knows), but it would be my first road trip.
 I knew it would be fun driving in Japan.